 No more than 12 graduate hours taken as a non-degree student (i.e., one not officially admitted to the psychology graduate program) may be applied to the M.S. in psychology.
 The chair of the department must approve these graduate hours.
-All courses must also meet the time limits established by The Graduate School.
-Upon acceptance into the M.S. in psychology program, the student will be assigned a departmental graduate adviser and will be able to apply for federal financial aid.
+All courses must also meet the time limits established by the Graduate Studies office.
+Upon acceptance into the M.S. in psychology program, the student will be assigned a departmental graduate advisor and will be able to apply for federal financial aid.

 Students should be aware that most graduate courses have prerequisites.
 These prerequisites must be met before enrolling in the courses.
 In some situations, a prerequisite may be waived with the consent of the course instructor.
 Each student must pass a writing proficiency exam prior to filing a program of study.
 A score of 3.5 or higher on the Analytical Writing section of the GRE satisfies the writing proficiency exam requirement.
 Each student must write and successfully defend masters thesis.

 Sem.
 Hours

-REQUI REQUIRED GRADUATE COURSES

-PSY 5130 Psychology of Learning
+REQUIR RED GRAD UATE COURSES

+PSY 5010 Thesis Preparation Seminar L 1

+PSY 5020 Thesis Preparation Seminar II 1

+PSY 5030 Graduate Thesis Process and Mentorship 1

-PSY 5140 Biological Bases of Behavior 3
+PSY 5140 Biological Bases of Behavior

-PSY 5150 Ethics & Professional Issues in Psychology .
-3
+PSY 5150 Ethics & Professional Issues in Psychology 3

-PSY 5310 Dynamics of Personality
+PSY 5310 Personality

 PSY 5340 Social Bases of Behavior

 PSY 5410 Adult Psychopathology

 PSY 5520 Advanced Statistics for the

-Behavioral Sciences 3
+Behavioral Sciences

 PSY 5560 Individual Intelligence Testing 4

 PSY 5990 Thesis

-Elective s from the e following

-PSY 4330 Multicultural Psychology 3

-PSY 5420 Behavioral Medicine

-PSY 5460 Introduction to Psychotherapy 3

-PSY 5530 Personality Assessment

-PSY 5570 Behavioral Assessment

-PSY 5580 Clinical Neuropsychology 3

-PSY 5970 Practicum in Psychology 3
+GRADL JATE ELEC TIVES IN PSYCHOLOGY 6-9

-MINIMUM GRADUATE HOUR TOTAL
+DUATE HOUR TOTAL